The people who live in Hawai’i tend to live an active lifestyle centered around being outside.

 It would be a glaring oversight, not to mention another all-time favorite – the Loco Moco.
 Everyone needs to know about this influential and iconic creation.
 The Loco Moco is found everywhere, from tiny Hole-In-The-Wall places to Five Star, high-end restaurants.

-Loco Moco is for enthusiastic eaters—they’re known to cause a kanak attack*, which is pidgin for eating so much you need a nap.
-To get the full flavor experience, first, break the eggs to make sure you get a little of everything in each bite.
+Loco Moco is for enthusiastic eaters.
+They’re known to cause a kanak attack*, which is pidgin for eating so much you need a nap.
+To get the full flavor experience, break the eggs to ensure you get a little of everything in each bite.

 Café 100 in Hilo is often credited with inventing the loco moco.
-The diner, which opened in 1946, features 30 types of the iconic dish.
-The original is only $3.50 and still one of the most popular.
+The diner, which opened in 1946, features 30 types of this iconic dish.
+Originally the price was only $3.50 and is still one of the most popular.

 Before we move on to the subject of how to choose quick, “local style” snacks, our last mention will be ANYTHING NOODLES.
 Once again, there are three favorites: